 Diagnosed with hemophilia, 15-year old Jason had to simultaneously contend with his blood's inability to form clots and the danger of bleeding uncontrollably.
-Jason's oncologist had him on a once-daily oral medication that can slow the spread of his cancer by blocking a specific protein the disease needs to thrive.
+Jason's oncologist had him on a once-daily oral medication that can slow the spread of his disease by blocking a specific protein it needed to thrive.